 Keep in mind that this may increase your loan to value (LVR) ratio, which could require you to pay a higher Lenders Mortgage Insurance premium, if your loan is above 80% of the property's overall value.

 Stamp duty in unique cases

 Do I have to pay stamp duty on vacant land?

-All transfers of land come with stamp duty costs, which you see by using the calculator above.
+All transfers of land come with these costs, which you see by using the stamp duty calculator above.
 The exception to this is through the various concessions and exemptions available from each state, particularly for first home buyers.